GĐXH - Being stressed for a long time is also a cause of increased risk of diabetes. This is one of the causes that many people do not expect.

 Learning to live with diabetes

 Diabetes will not be dangerous for patients if they are aware of the importance of good blood sugar control.
-According to research, diabetics with good living habits and regular monitoring of their condition still have a longer life expectancy and are not much worse than normal healthy people.
+According to research, diabetics with good living habits, regular monitoring of their condition, life expectancy is still extended and not much less than normal healthy people.

-Therefore, instead of worrying, you should build yourself an optimistic and positive attitude, be ready to face and live healthily with diabetes.
+Therefore, instead of worrying, you should build for yourself an optimistic, positive attitude, be ready to face and live healthily with diabetes.

 Build healthy eating habits